ACXPA Industry Insights

 Glossary (plain English)

 New to the space?
-Use the glossary to decode WFM, AHT, occupancy, QA calibration, VOC, and the language teams actually use.
+Decode WFM, AHT, occupancy, QA calibration, VOC and the language teams actually use.

 Latest call centre salaries